deadhedd/obsidian-note-engine/contract.md

 It MUST assume it is running inside an active job-wrap execution (`JOB_WRAP_ACTIVE=1`).

+job-wrap.sh owns the decision of whether to invoke the helper at all; leaf scripts must be correct regardless of whether commit orchestration runs.

-If invoked outside job-wrap, behavior is undefined unless explicitly guarded.
+If invoked outside job-wrap, no guarantees are made about correctness or side effects unless the helper explicitly detects and rejects such invocation.

 #### 3.3.3 Logging & Output Contract